aryanator/Dipole-Amplitude-Prediction/README.md

 # Dipole Amplitude Predictor
 ---
 # Dipole Amplitude Predictor
-description: "The latest version can be found at: [DipoleAmplitudeModule](https://github.com/aryanator/DipoleAmplitudeModule), which has eased installation!"
+NOTE: The latest version can be found at: [DipoleAmplitudeModule](https://github.com/aryanator/DipoleAmplitudeModule), which has eased installation!

 ## Overview